• Contact Us

 As reported in the Vancouver Sun, the Council of Canadian Law Deans oppose Trinity Western University’s (TWU) proposal for the country’s first religious law school because of the university’s long-standing requirement that faculty and students abstain from homosexual relationships.
 According to Trinity Western community covenant, any sexual intimacy that violates the sacredness of marriage between […]

-An evangelical group based in Winnipeg has lost its charitable status after an audit revealed that its director misused donated funds in order to benefit himself and his family.
-According to the story filed by CBC News, the Canada Revenue Agency (CRA) found that Harold Reeve, director of the evangelical group Gospel Outreach, spent more […]
+An evangelical group based in Winnipeg has lost its charitable status.
+An audit revealed that its director misused donated funds to help himself and his family.
+CBC News reported a story filed with the Canada Revenue Agency (CRA).
+It found that Harold Reeve spent more than $76,000 in 2009.
+These funds went toward personal expenses. […]

 Measuring Religious Experiences